ErrorNoInternet/msi-klc/README.md

 # msi-klc
-A tool that allows you to control the backlight of your MSI SteelSeries laptop keyboard.
-Tested on the MSI GE60 2PE laptop running Arch Linux.
+A tool that allows you to control the backlight of your MSI SteelSeries laptop keyboard.\
-Supports 3 regions, 8 predefined colors, and RGB/hex colors.
-Wave/breathe animations can be created yourself using shell scripts.
+Supports 3 regions, 8 predefined colors, RGB/hex colors, and custom animations.

+### Supported
+#### Linux
+[x] MSI GE60 2PE

 ## Installation
 ### Compiling